-The intensive six-month Academy has been created for select journalists to produce in-depth data-driven journalism on critical environmental issues in the Philippines.
-The course, which will run in 2023, is divided into three parts: one month of Fundamentals of Data Journalism online learning, one month of Intermediate Data Journalism online learning and a two to three month Mentorship (combination of in-person and remote) with story production stipend.
+The intensive six-month Academy has been created for select journalists to produce in-depth data-driven journalism on critical environmental issues in India.
+The course, which will run in 2024, is divided into three parts: one month of Fundamentals of Data Journalism online learning, one month of Intermediate Data Journalism online learning and a two to three month Mentorship (combination of in-person and remote) with story production stipend.
 Mentorship spots are limited and only journalists who have graduated from the Fundamentals and Intermediate data journalism courses and successfully pitched a story will be selected for the Mentorship.View Program DetailsView Program FAQs

 The Environmental Data Journalism Academy teaches a structured, reusable process for telling data-driven stories about any beat using a wide array of tools.
 By diving deep into specific environmental data in the Philippines, journalists go through guided exercises to produce data-driven stories and develop mastery over the key issues, tools and storytelling techniques for finding scoops hidden in data.